 CAD/CAM technology, together with excellent mechanical and aesthetic qualities, has expanded the clinical use of zirconia to include aesthetic conservative restorations and long-span restorations.
 In addition, zirconia's hard and dense surface is ideal for resisting wear damage to opposing dentition and making zirconia an attractive material for dental restorations.
-The applications of zirconia in dentistry include: endodontic posts, implants, implant abutments, orthodontic brackets, cores for crowns, and fixed partial denture prosthesis frameworks.
+The applications of zirconia in dentistry include: endodontic posts, implants, implant abutments, orthodontic brackets, cores for crowns, full contour restorations, and fixed partial denture prosthesis frameworks.

 Zirconia Demands Adhesion